Updated: Dec 6, 2020

 This book is recommended only for investors.

 Peter Lynch is an American Investor and a former fund manager.
 He was the manager of the Fidelity Magellan fund between 1977 and 1990.
-During his tenure, the Fidelity Magellan Fund's size increased from $ 20 million to a whopping $ 14 billion, and he generated the annual returns of 29% for his investors and beat the S&P 500 index in 11 out of 13 years.
+During his tenure, the Fidelity Magellan Fund's size increased from $ 20 million to a whopping $ 14 billion, and he generated an annual return of 29% for his investors and beat the S&P 500 index in 11 out of 13 years.

 Peter Lynch popularized the term "Multi Baggers."
 In this book, he gives many bits of advice about how an ordinary person can get great returns using "3% of the brain" and "mathematics learned until 4th grade".
 This book is divided into three main categories: Preparing to invest, Picking Winners, and The Long term view.